 The key idea, as in \cite{RS05}, is to prove that strategies must satisfy certain a priori bounds in order to be optimal and then one can use compactness arguments.
 A number of measure-theoretic issues also need to be dealt with.

 The paper is organized as follows: in section \ref{se2} we introduce our setup and state our main result; section \ref{se3} establishes the existence of an optimal strategy for the one-step case.
-In section \ref{dyn} we prove our main result, using dynamic programming, and provide an easily verifiable sufficient condition for the market model that ensures well-posedness as well as the existence of an optimal strategy.
-Section \ref{se5} concludes, section \ref{qpp} collects some nonstandard measure-theoretic facts.
+In section \ref{dyn} we prove our main result, using dynamic programming, and provide easily verifiable sufficient conditions for the market model that ensure well-posedness as well as the existence of an optimal strategy.
+Section \ref{se5} concludes, section \ref{qpp} collects some useful measure-theoretic facts.